Tyler Griffey: Personal life

 Griffey majored in kinesiology at the University of Illinois.
 He is the son of Chris and Deanna Griffey and has two younger sisters, Brenna and Taryn, and a younger brother, Trey.
-Griffey also has an uncle, Rich Stephens, who was a member of the Oakland Raiders as an offensive lineman from 1992–1996.
+Griffey also has an uncle, Rich Stephens, who was a member of the Oakland Raiders as an offensive lineman from 1992 to 1996.
 Griffey also attended the same high school as former Illinois basketball player Robert Archibald.